 Another reason Sony wants to upgrade it’s PlayStation console is to prepare for PlayStation VR headset, launching on October 16, 2016.
 Other VR devices need high-end gaming PCs to operate smoothly, but developers should be able to expect Sony’s headset to work with silky-smooth performance.

-The PS4 Pro will be available in the UK on November 10, 2016 for £349.
-You can pre-order the new console from Amazon now.
+The PS4 Pro will be available in the UK on November 10, 2016 from £330.
+You can order the new console from Amazon now.

 All games being released from October 2016 will be compatible with both the original PS4 and the new PS4 Pro.
 Other games should be given patches to enable them to work on both consoles, so great news for any PS4 owners with a large game collection wanting to pick up the new console.